Credrails/android-sdk-native/README.md

     country: string
     logo_url: string

-    // A sample response is shown is JSON below
+    // A sample response is shown in JSON below

     [
         {